ipspace/netlab/docs/module/bgp.md

 All BGP configuration templates include IPv4 and IPv6 address family configuration.
 Both address families are treated identically, allowing you to build IPv4-only, IPv6-only, or dual-stack networks:

-* An address family (IPv4 or IPv6) is enabled within the BGP routing process as soon as the device has at least one interface with an address from that address family.
+* An address family (IPv4 or IPv6) is enabled within the BGP routing process when the device has at least one interface with an address from that address family.
 * BGP configuration uses separate BGP sessions for IPv4 and IPv6 address families[^BSESS].
-Create your own configuration templates to enable IPv6 AF over IPv4 BGP sessions or IPv4 AF over IPv6 BGP sessions.
+Create [custom configuration templates](../custom-config-templates.md) to enable IPv6 AF over IPv4 BGP sessions or IPv4 AF over IPv6 BGP sessions.
-* Whenever an IBGP neighbor has an IPv4/IPv6 address on its loopback interface, an IBGP sessions is configured between the IPv4/IPv6 addresses, and the IPv4/IPv6 address family is enabled for that session.
+* Whenever an IBGP neighbor has an IPv4 or IPv6 address on its loopback interface, an IBGP session is configured between the IPv4 or IPv6 addresses, and the IPv4 or IPv6 address family is enabled for that session.
-* An EBGP IPv4/IPv6 session is configured whenever a directly-connected router in another AS has an IPv4/IPv6 address on the directly-connected link.
+* An EBGP IPv4 or IPv6 session is configured whenever a directly connected router in another AS has an IPv4 or IPv6 address on the directly connected link.

 No additional checks are performed regarding the viability of IPv4 or IPv6 BGP sessions.
 For example:

-* You could configure IPv6 addresses on loopback interfaces, but not on P2P links.
-The IPv6 IBGP sessions will be configured, but won't work.
+* You could configure IPv6 addresses on loopback interfaces but not P2P links.
+The IPv6 IBGP sessions will be configured but won't work because the transport network does not support IPv6.
-* You could configure IPv4 and IPv6 addresses throughout the network, but use OSPFv2 as the routing protocol.
-EBGP IPv6 sessions will work, IBGP IPv6 sessions won't.
+* You could configure IPv4 and IPv6 addresses throughout the network but use OSPFv2 as the routing protocol.
+EBGP IPv6 sessions will work, but IBGP IPv6 sessions won't.
 * You could configure addresses on individual nodes connected to an inter-AS link.
 If you configure IPv6 addresses on some nodes but not others, the system might configure useless EBGP sessions.

 ## Interaction with IGP

-BGP transformation module can set link *role* on links used for EBGP sessions.
+The BGP transformation module can set link *role* on links used for EBGP sessions.
 The link role (when not specified on the link itself) is set to the value of **defaults.bgp.ebgp_role** (default system value: **external**).

-**Consequence:** default settings exclude links with EBGP sessions from IGP processes.
-See the [Simple BGP Example](bgp_example/simple.md) for details.
+**Consequence:** The default settings exclude links with EBGP sessions from IGP processes.
+See the [Simple BGP Example](bgp_example/simple.md) for more details.

 ## BGP Communities Propagation